 Ada.8 String Termination [CJM]

 With the exception of unsafe programming, this vulnerability is not applicable to Ada as strings in Ada are not delimited by a termination character.
 Ada programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

+[All mentions of “unsafe programming” should make an explicit reference to the definitions section so that readers don’t mistakenly apply a more generic interpretation.
+For example this might be something like: “With the exception of unsafe programming (see Ada.2)...”.]

 Ada.9 Buffer Boundary Violation (Buffer Overflow) [HCB]

-With the exception of unsafe programming, this vulnerability is not applicable to Ada as this vulnerability can only happen as a consequence of unchecked array indexing or unchecked array copying, which do not occur in Ada (see Ada.3.XYZ and Ada.3.XYW).
+With the exception of unsafe programming, this vulnerability is not applicable to Ada as this vulnerability can only happen as a consequence of unchecked array indexing or unchecked array copying, (see Ada.10 [XYZ] and Ada.11 [XYW]).

 Ada.10 Unchecked Array Indexing [XYZ]